ConorWilliams/libfork/README.md

 Normally each call to a coroutine would allocate on the heap.
 However, libfork implements a cactus-stack - supported by segmented-stacks - which allows each coroutine to be allocated on a fragment of linear stack, this has almost the same overhead as allocating on the real stack.
 This means the overhead of a fork/call in libfork is very low compared to most traditional library-based implementations (about 10x the overhead of a bare function call).

-The internal cactus-stack is exposed to the user vi the `co_new` function:
+The internal cactus-stack is exposed to the user via the `co_new` function:

 ```cpp
 inline constexpr auto co_new_demo = [](auto co_new_demo, std::span<int> inputs) -> lf::task<int> {